emir/worldcup2018/README.md

 Default argument is today.
 Also **current**, **finished** and **all** are supported arguments.
 With argument **all** you can specified team you want to see schedule/results.
 For example:

-`php app.php fixtures all -t Turkey`
+`php app.php fixtures all -t Germany`

 You can always add **worldcup18** alias on your .bashrc or .zshrc (That's how I use)